Mark Fisher: Early life and education

-Fisher was born in Leicester and raised in Loughborough to working-class, conservative parents; his father was an engineer and his mother a cleaner.
-He attended a local comprehensive school.
-Fisher was formatively influenced in his youth by the post-punk music press of the late 1970s, particularly papers such as NME which crossed music with politics, film, and fiction.
+Fisher was born in Leicester and grew up in Loughborough to working-class, conservative parents.
+Fisher's father was an engineering technician and his mother a cleaner.
+Fisher attended a local comprehensive school.
+He was formatively influenced in his youth by the post-punk music press of the late 1970s, particularly papers like the NME which crossed music with politics, film, and fiction.
 He was also influenced by the relationship between working class culture and football, being present at the Hillsborough disaster.

-Fisher earned a Bachelor of Arts degree in English and Philosophy at Hull University (1989), and completed a PhD at the University of Warwick in 1999 titled Flatline Constructs: Gothic Materialism and Cybernetic Theory-Fiction.
-During this time, Fisher was a founding member of the interdisciplinary collective known as the Cybernetic Culture Research Unit, which were associated with accelerationist political thought and the work of philosophers Sadie Plant and Nick Land.
-There, he befriended and influenced producer Kode9, who would later found the Hyperdub record label.
-In the early 1990s, he also made music as part of the techno group D-Generation, releasing the 12" Entropy in the UK.
+Fisher earned a B.A. in English and Philosophy at Hull University in 1989.
+He completed a PhD at the University of Warwick in 1999; his thesis titled Flatline Constructs: Gothic Materialism and Cybernetic Theory-Fiction.
+During that time, he was a founding member of the interdisciplinary collective known as the Cybernetic Culture Research Unit, which was associated with accelerationist political thought and included philosophers such as Sadie Plant and Nick Land.
+There, he befriended and influenced producer Kode9 who later began the Hyperdub record label.
+In the early 1990s, Fisher also made music as part of the breakbeat hardcore group D-Generation, releasing the EPs Entropy in the UK and Concrete Island, and later Isle Of The Dead as The Lower Depths.
+In the 1990s he wrote "White Magic" for CritCrim.org.

-After a period teaching in a further education college as a philosophy lecturer, Fisher began his blog on cultural theory, k-punk, in 2003.
-Music critic Simon Reynolds described it as "a one-man magazine superior to most magazines in Britain" and as the central hub of a "constellation of blogs" in which popular culture, music, film, politics, and critical theory were discussed in tandem by journalists, academics, and colleagues.
-Vice magazine later described his writing on k-punk as "lucid and revelatory, taking literature, music and cinema we're familiar with and effortlessly disclosing its inner secrets".
-Fisher used the blog as a more flexible, generative venue for writing, a respite from the frameworks and expectations of academic writing.
-Fisher also co-founded the message board Dissensus with writer Matt Ingram.
+After teaching philosophy at a further education college, Fisher began his blog on cultural theory, k-punk, in 2003.
+Music critic Simon Reynolds described it as "a one-man magazine superior to most magazines in Britain" and as the hub of a "constellation of blogs" in which popular culture, music, film, politics, and critical theory were discussed in tandem by journalists, academics, and colleagues.
+Vice magazine later said Fisher's writing on k-punk was "lucid and revelatory, taking literature, music and cinema we're familiar with and effortlessly disclosing its inner secrets".
+The Guardian contrasted it with his CCRU work, stating "The blog retained some Warwick traits, such as quoting reverently from Deleuze and Guattari, but it gradually shed the CCRU’s aggressive rhetoric and pro-capitalist politics for a more forgiving, more left-leaning take on modernity."
+He used the blog as a more flexible, generative venue for writing, a respite from the frameworks and expectations of academic writing.
+He also co-founded the message board Dissensus with Matt Ingram, a writer.